xealits/xealits.github.io/projects/active_projects/cmake_codemodel_graphs/cmake_codemodel_graphs.markdown

 My original goal was to add [Graphviz tooltips](https://graphviz.org/docs/attrs/tooltip/) with the info on the source files that go into the target, where the target is defined in `CMakeLists.txt`, etc.
-Now the tool does that, can output `.dot` and `.svg` files, and it also handles clusters of dense dependensies in the project.
+The `cmake_graph` tool makes `.dot` and `.svg` files with that information.
+And it also handles clusters of dense dependensies in the project.

 For example, the structure of the [CMake project](https://gitlab.kitware.com/cmake/cmake/) (zoom in for tooltips):
 <object class="colem-5" type="image/svg+xml" data="./targetgraph-_cmake.svg">Browser doesn't support object tag for SVG</object>